more-cores/discord-commands/README.md

-# Discord Builder
+# Discord Commands

-A small library for building Discord messages and commands.
+Using this library you can build Discord bot commands, process inbound interactions from Discord and respond with messages.

 # Installation